Pulling Together: Britain’s Tug of War Shines at the World Games

 More Than Just Pulling

 Tug of war has been part of the World Games since the very first edition in 1981.
 Unlike the common hard-ground version, the event here takes place outdoors on natural grass.
-High-level teams move like a single body.
+High-level teams function as a single entity.
 Every pull must go in the same direction, and every move must be perfectly timed.

 Britain tug of war team Chengdu 2025